MaximeLionel/csapp/4_5 Pipelined Y86-64 Implementations.md

 * In cycle 5, 6, 7:
 	* The **stall control logi**c injects a bubble into the execute stage and repeats the decoding of the `addq` instruction.
 * In holding back the `addq` instruction in the decode stage, we must also hold back the `halt` instruction following it in the fetch stage.
 We can do this by keeping the **program counter** at a fixed value, so that the `halt` instruction will be fetched repeatedly until the stall has completed.
+* Injecting one bubble for prog2 and three for prog4 has the same effect as having 3 `nop` instructions between the second irmovq instruction and the `addq` instruction.
+* There are numerous cases in which one instruction updates a register and a closely following instruction uses the same register.
+This will cause the pipeline to stall for up to 3 cycles, reducing the overall throughput significantly.

+## Avoiding Data Hazards by Forwarding (转发)